 Who now are the big players on stage?

 Who are the actors?
 Who has written today's script?
 Who has the Message and who is proclaiming it, and who is pretending to be Torah-observant so they can continue reigning on earth?
 It doesn’t matter that it’s not the real Torah but only a replica, only a man-made concoction of the latest platitudes and politically correct mantras.
 Add more wine to the party, add more inebriants, more medication, let the death-dealers come in too, there’s nothing wrong with bringing a little bit of hard, cold reality into the party, and death on demand would be a perfect ending to a perfect life, for some people.

 Brethren, the time is close, very close now.
 Yet we do not proclaim the salvation of our God and Savior Jesus Christ.
 We play juggler with His words, we pantomime Him ceremoniously, we make converts to ethnic festivals, we educate with museums, make our people culturally aware.
 The Message?
 What’s that?
 Oh, is that what you’re talking about?
 Nobody wants to hear stuff like that.
 It spoils the fun we’re having.
-‘I don’t think we should have dogs in our church!’ as a woman was heard to bark at someone who was actually witnessing for Christ at the Festival last October.
+‘I don’t think we should have dogs in our church!’ as a woman was heard to bark at someone who was actually witnessing for Christ at the Greek Festival a couple of years ago.
 We want the world to see that we’re observant like they are, that we’re educated, not like those others who keep raving about some Message or other.

 Not only the Gadarenes, once having heard and seen what Jesus does, have implored Him to leave their neighborhood, or their world.